sighsmile/conlleval/README.md

 **NOTE: This script can be used with IOB2 or IOBES tagging scheme.
 If you are using a different scheme, please convert to IOB2 or IOBES.**

+**EDIT: There has been report that IOB2 support is broken (see Issues page).
+This has not been fixed yet.**

 For an example of data format to be used with this script, check out the accompanied `output.txt` file in this repository, or the original source at http://www.cnts.ua.ac.be/conll2000/chunking/output.txt.gz.